animatlabs/animatlabs.github.io/_drafts/2026-12-14-minimal-apis-deep-dive.md

 ---
-title: "Minimal APIs Deep Dive: When Controllers Are Overkill"
+title: "Minimal APIs: When Controllers Are Overkill"
 excerpt: >-
   "Controllers aren't always the answer.
-Here's when Minimal APIs shine and how to structure them for production."
+When Minimal APIs actually shine, and how to structure them for production."
 categories:
   - Technical
   - .NET